-Application note: The Table 3 provides an overview on the authentication mechanisms used.
+Application note: The Table 5 provides an overview on the authentication mechanisms used.

-Name SFR for the TOE Symmetric Authentication Mechanism for Personalization Agents FIA_UAU.4 Chip Authentication Protocol FIA_API.1, FIA_UAU.5, FIA_UAU.6 Terminal Authentication Protocol FIA_UAU.5
+Name SFR for the TOE Symmetric Authentication Mechanism for FIA_UAU.4 Personalization Agents Active Authentication Protocol FIA_API.1, FIA_UAU.5, FIA_UAU.6 Chip Authentication Protocol FIA_API.1, FIA_UAU.5, FIA_UAU.6 Terminal Authentication Protocol FIA UAU.5

-Table 3: Overview on authentication SFR
+Table 5: Overview on authentication SFR

-Note the Chip Authentication Protocol as defined in this protection profile 19 includes
+Note the Chip Authentication Protocol as defined in this security target includes

-- the BAC authentication protocol as defined in 'ICAO Doc 9303' [ICAO-9303] in order to gain access to the Chip Authentication Public Key in EF.DG14, - the asymmetric key agreement to establish symmetric secure messaging keys between the TOE and the terminal based on the Chip Authentication Public Key and the Terminal Public Key used later in the Terminal Authentication Protocol. - the check whether the TOE is able to generate the correct message authentication code with the expected key for any message received by the terminal.
+- the BAC authentication protocol as defined in 'ICAO Doc 9303' [ICAO-9303] in order to gain access to the Chip Authentication Public Key in EF.DG14, - the asymmetric key agreement to establish symmetric secure messaging keys between the TOE and the terminal based on the Chip Authentication Public Key and the Terminal Public Key used later in the Terminal Authentication Protocol, - the check whether the TOE is able to generate the correct message authentication code with the expected key for any message received by the terminal.